johnwhittenstudio/johnwhittenstudio/README.md

 # Hello!
 I'm John ✨🐢
 ## I'm an artist, designer, educator, and web developer.
 ### About me
-☔ Currently living in Portland, Oregon
+☔ Currently living in Portland, Oregon<br>
-📸 Creative with a background in visual art
+📸 Creative with a background in visual art<br>
-🏕️ Lover of all things outdoors
+🏕️ Lover of all things outdoors<br>
-😺 Husband and cat dad
+😺 Husband and cat dad<br>

 ### 🛠 Skill Set